primefaces/primefaces/docs/14_0_0/core/clientwindow.md

 </faces-config>
 ```

 It´s a replacement for the standard JSF-mechanism activated in web.xml.
-So only add PrimeClientWindowLifecycleFactory
+So only add `PrimeClientWindowLifecycleFactory` or `PrimeClientWindowFactory`
-but not add javax.faces.CLIENT_WINDOW_MODE!
+but do **NOT** add `javax.faces.CLIENT_WINDOW_MODE`!

 ```xml
 <context-param>
     <param-name>javax.faces.CLIENT_WINDOW_MODE</param-name>